Symptoms you might experience, and what to do about them

-No two people are the same after donating.
+No two donors are the same after donating.
 Some may feel tired, while others ache.
-Some may feel nothing at all.
-Please follow any advice given to you by your Collection Centre.
+Some may have no side effects at all.
+Please follow any advice given to you by the hospital staff.

 If you’ve donated peripheral blood stem cell (PBSC)

-Many people feel totally fine after donating stem cells, but one or more of the following symptoms are also common:
+Many people feel totally fine after donating stem cells, but one or more of the symptoms below are also common.

 If you’ve donated bone marrow

-The side effects after donating bone marrow vary from donor to donor, but everyone is different.
+The side effects after donating bone marrow vary from donor to donor, as everyone is different.
 The important thing is to listen to your body, rest and don’t push yourself.

-Below are some common side effects – and what you can do to relieve them:
+Below are some common side effects of donation – and what you can do to relieve them: